 That said, the ergonomics get the job done.

-The grip is really nice.
-The stock’s a skeletonized polymer.
+The grip is really nice and comfortable.
+The buttstock’s a skeletonized polymer.
 It’s got a thumb safety.
 Any newbie shooter will quickly learn how to use it without any formal training.

 I measured the trigger pull at 5.5 pounds.
 Not bad.

 Magazine & Reloading

 The Hi-Point 4595TS uses the same 9+1 round magazine as its handgun variation.

 The magazine releases fast.
 In fact, they used a button styled magazine release that resembles a pistol.

 When the magazine is empty, the bolt locks back.

 The weapon is 32” in length.
 The barrel is 17.5 inches long and weighs only 7 pounds empty.

 Put another way: